GDP-ADMIN/glair-vision-java/README.md

 }
 ```

-The SDK's visionSettings can be initialized with several options:
+The SDK's VisionSettings can be initialized with several options:

 | Option       | Default                       | Description                         |
 | ------------ | ----------------------------- | ----------------------------------- |